-The Baird School provides an alternative educational environment for children ages 5-14 and grades K-8 whose needs cannot be met in a regular educational environment due to social, emotional and/or behavioral challenges.
+The Baird School provides an alternative educational environment for children ages 5-14 and grades K-8 with social, emotional and/or behavioral challenges.

 The Bridge Program provides short-term stabilization and detoxification in a non-medical setting for individuals ages 18 and older who are experiencing problematic alcohol or other drug use.